-The battle for the most versatile trail shoe: Hoka Speedgoat 6 vs New Balance Hierro v8
+The battle to be the most versatile trail shoe: Hoka Speedgoat 6 vs New Balance Hierro v8

 Gorka Sedano